MatiiEsh/Arduino-Temperature-Humidity-Control-FireAlarm/README.md

 # Arduino-Temperature-Humidity-Control-FireAlarm
 My very first github project to upload.
-It was an individual project for a course.
 The PDF contains details about the code and parts I used to implement it.